 Physical therapy for scoliosis

-If your child is experiencing pain as a result of the spine's curvature, traditional physical therapy can help.
+If your child is experiencing pain because of the spine's curvature, traditional physical therapy can help.
 Physical therapists work to strengthen your child's back and leg muscles, increase flexibility and prevent injury.
 The therapist may use general flexibility techniques, focus on your child's core or try manual therapy, in which the therapist's hands guide and retrain the patient's movements.
 Although physical therapy doesn't correct the curvature, it can alleviate your child's discomfort.

 Schroth Method for scoliosis